Subscribe

 # MCP spec doesn't require server pinning.

-Exploit Google's A2A (Agent-to-Agent) protocol's self-describing agent model.
+Exploit the A2A (Agent-to-Agent) protocol's self-describing agent model.
 The public spec defines discoverable agents with capability advertisements, creating inherent attack surface.

 # Self-describing: agents advertise capabilities